dotaheor/unify-Go-builtin-and-custom-generics/README.md

 1. consistent looking of builtin and custom generics.
 1. the body of a generic declaration is totally Go 1 compatible.
 1. using generics is much like calling functions, so it is easy to understand.
+1.1 supporting multiple outputs as a mini package.
+1.1 supporting generic closure.

 ## Overview of this solution